top of page

 An Austen-inspired tour of Bath

-Already a voracious reader, she went to her local library and checked out every Austen book she could find, as well as every book and film adaptation listed in their database.
+Already a voracious reader, she went to her local library and checked out every Jane Austen book she could find, as well as every film adaptation listed in the library's database.
 The first on her list, of course, was Pride and Prejudice.
 Then came Emma and Sense and Sensibility.
-The others followed in a natural progression.
-Throughout high school, Sarah was a girl obsessed—she alternated watching the 2005 and 1995 Pride and Prejudice film and TV adaptations weekly, and she began drinking truly spectacular amounts of piping hot tea.
+The others followed shortly thereafter.
+Throughout high school, Sarah was a girl obsessed—she alternated between watching the 2005 and 1995 Pride and Prejudice film and TV adaptations weekly, and she drank truly spectacular amounts of piping hot tea.

-When it came time for college, Sarah brought a copy of each Jane Austen novel with her, stacked neatly in an old Canada Dry ginger ale crate.
-Although she was a newly-minted English lit major, she didn’t imagine she’d do anything with dear Jane’s writing as an academic—she’d just wanted them there as comfort literature, to calm her when the pressures of classwork became too much.
+When it came time for college, Sarah brought a copy of each Jane Austen novel with her, stacked neatly in an old Canada Dry ginger ale crate which served as a makeshift bookcase in her dorm room.
+Although she was a newly-minted English major, she didn’t imagine she’d do anything with dear Jane’s writing as an academic—she’d just wanted them there as comfort literature, to calm her when the pressures of classwork became too much.

 But then she took a preparatory course for the undergraduate Honors thesis she would complete the next year, and her professor asked about her favorite author.
 “That’s a hard question.
 I guess if I had to pick, it would be Jane Austen,” she said with a dreamy look in her eye.